SELF-Technology/self-chain-public/docs/roadmap/beta-web-app.md

 <details>
 <summary><h2>Travel & Food Preferences</h2></summary>

-Top 5 favorite foods?
+Top 5 favourite foods?

-Top 5 favorite dishes?
+Top 5 favourite dishes?

 What type of diet do you want SELF to take into account when making dining recommendations?